grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 Release notes should be entered into the CMS 2-4 weeks before the feature is available, depending on the size of the product or feature.
 This gives the GTM team time for promotion and enablement.
 For Grafana versioned releases, have your content entered in the CMS by the cut-off date communicated by the delivery team.
 For more information, see the [RADS guidelines](https://grafana-intranet--simpplr.vf.force.com/apex/simpplr__app?u=/site/a145f000001dCXBAA2/page/a125f000004oOF7AAM).

+Note that in the context of the CMS, the word "published" has a slightly different meaning than in general use:

+ - **Published** - Your entry is complete and in **Published** status.
+It's either visible on the external _What's new in Cloud_ page or is going to automatically become visible on the release date.
+ - **Live** - Your entry is visible on the _What's new in Cloud_ page.

+### Create a What's new entry

 When you’re ready to add a What’s new entry, complete the following steps:

 1. Fill out the fields:

    - **FEATURE NAME** - Short headline for the improvement.
 For example, “Grafana OnCall integration for Alerting.”
-   - **DATE** - Date and time (UTC) that you want this note published.
-Typically, this is also the feature release date.
+   - **DATE** - Date and time (UTC) that you want this note to be live.
+This should also be the feature release date.

       If you’ve opened a review PR, you must merge it before the date/time you've added here.
-If you enter a date that has passed, the note is published immediately on that date.
+If you enter a date that has passed, the note is published immediately with that date.

    - **CONTACT** - First and last name.
 The contents of this field aren't publicly viewable.
    - **TAGS (OPTIONAL)** - Select category tags that users can use to filter their view.
 Select as many as apply.
    - **CLOUD AVAILABILITY** - Select the stage of the feature’s Cloud release.
+If the feature isn't available in Cloud, select "None."
    - **CLOUD OFFERING** - Select which account types have access to the feature.
+If the feature isn't available in Cloud, select "None."
    - **SELF-MANAGED AVAILABILITY** - Select the stage of the feature's self-managed release.
+If the feature isn't available in self-managed Grafana, select "None."
-   - **SELF-MANAGED EDITIONS** - Select the on-premises offerings where this feature is available, or if it's not available in self-managed editions, select "None."
+   - **SELF-MANAGED EDITIONS** - Select the on-premises offerings where this feature is available.
+If the feature isn't available in self-managed Grafana, select "None."
    - **BODY** - Include an overview of the feature and the problem it solves.

      If you want to view some best practices around what to write here, see Writing guidelines for what’s new below.